Phone lines and webchat in England will be unavailable on 8, 15 and 22 August 2025.

 • present your findings in a professional manner: as a written assignment, a dissertation, or an oral presentation to others.

-If you haven't studied for some time, or you want to review your skills, take a look at the other resources in Skills for OU Study, which are aimed at undergraduates.
+If you haven't studied for some time, or you want to review your skills, take a look at the other resources in Study skills, which are aimed at undergraduates.
 They include advice on planning and managing your study - at postgraduate level, you may well have to find 15 hours a week to study.